 - Bags of natural hardwood mulch for the paths.
 No dyed mulch near food crops, please!

 - Bagged material: compost, peat, potting soil

-- Mulch and compost: Bales of straw (spoiled straw OK), shredded leaves, grass clippings from untreated lawns
+- Mulch and compost: Bales of straw (spoiled straw OK), shredded leaves or grass clippings from untreated lawns

-Contact Pam at firstname.lastname@example.org if you are interested in helping with the LTPL Demonstration Garden.
+Contact Pam at firstname.lastname@example.org if you are interested in volunteering with the LTPL Demonstration Garden.